dxc-technology/Hanlon-Microkernel/README.md

 In addition, this project also includes a number of additional ruby files and configuration files that are used by these services, and the 'hnl_mk_init.rb' script itself (which is used to start the appropriate Ruby-based services during the Microkernel boot process).

-It should be noted that this project also includes a a Dockerfile that is used to build a new instance of the Microkernel container.
+It should be noted that this project also includes a Dockerfile that is used to build a new instance of the Microkernel container.
 Instructions for building your own (custom) Microkernel container can be found in the project's Wiki.